barell/ralogs/README.md

 ## Requirements

-ralogs requires Python and pip to be installed on your machine.
-It has been tested only with Python 3.5.
+ralogs requires Python 3.5 or higher and pip3 to be installed on your machine.

 ## Changelog

+1.2
+- moved required dependencies into setup.py to avoid strict version requirements

 1.1
 - Added third parameter to specify a service